CoqueiroS/CADIn/README.md

 **Temporary directory**

 CADIn will be to create a directory in the same path where it's installed.
 However, you can find problems with permission or low space to save the temporary files.
-So, thougth of the flag `-s` the directory can be alterated.
+So, thougth the flag `-s` the directory can be alterated.

 ## Citation
 *Citation: Coqueiro-dos-Santos, A. Xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.*